VideoLLM Knows When to Speak: Enhancing Time-Sensitive Video Comprehension with Video-Text Duet Interaction Format: : Dataset for Training

 \subsection{Dense Captioning}

 We use Shot2Story \cite{Han2023Shot2Story20KAN}, a video-text dataset with segment-level captions, as our dense captioning training data.
 Specifically, we use the 43k human-annotated subset due to its high-quality and detailed annotations.
-We preprocess the data to serve our purposes, and an illustration of reformatting the video segment and caption annotations to video-text duet interaction format is in \cref{fig:reformat_data}.
+We preprocess the data to serve our purposes, and an illustration of reformatting the video segment and caption annotations to video-text duet interaction format is in \cref{fig:reformat_data}: we randomly sample a position from 50\% to 75\% time duration for the corresponding video segment, and insert the caption at that position as a model response.
+We also create labels for the informative head in dense captioning tasks by setting the informative head’s label to \textit{TRUE} for frames between 50\% of this segment and the insertion point of the response, and set labels to \textit{FALSE} for the other frames.
+To adapt to long video input, we also select videos with 2 to 4 minutes in length from COIN \cite{Tang2019COIN} as a dense captioning task to \datasetname.
+The annotations in COIN are reformatted using the same method as Shot2Story.
+For more details about this data reformat process please refer to \cref{sec:detail_reformat_process}.